Affine function valued valuations: Introduction

 whenever $K,L, K \cup L \in \MK^n$.
 A map defined on a subset of $\MK^n$ is also called a valuation if \eqref{val100} holds whenever $K,L,K \cup L,K \cap L$ are contained in the subset.
 A \emph{function valued valuation} is a valuation taking values in some function space where addition in \eqref{val100} is the ordinary addition of functions.

 Since any convex body (star body) can be identified with its support function (radial function), valuations taking values in the space of convex bodies (star bodies) are often studied as valuations taking values in some function space; see \cite{Lud02b,Lud05,Hab12b,SW2015mink,abardia2011p,Lud03,SS06,Sch2010,SW12,Lud12,Tsa12,Wan11,Par14a,Par14b,CLM2017Min,BL2017Min,Hab09,HL06,Lud06}.
 Function valued valuations are also an important tool for establishing results on other valuations, for example, measured valued valuations \cite{HP14a}.
-When Ludwig \cite{Lud02b,Lud05}, Schuster, Wannerer \cite{SW12}, Haberl \cite{Hab12b} and Parapatits \cite{Par14a} studied $\SLn$ contravariant \emph{$L_p$ Minkowski valuations} (valuations taking values in $\MK^n$ where addition in \eqref{val100} is $L_p$ Minkowski addition), they also gave classifications of $\SLn$ contravariant valuations taking values in some special function space.
+When Ludwig \cite{Lud02b,Lud05}, Schuster, Wannerer \cite{SW12}, Haberl \cite{Hab12b} and Parapatits \cite{Par14a} studied $\SLn$ contravariant $L_p$ Minkowski valuations, they also gave classifications of $\SLn$ contravariant valuations taking values in some special function space.
+Here an $L_p$ Minkowski valuation is a valuation taking values in $\MK^n$ where addition in \eqref{val100} is $L_p$ Minkowski addition.

 Let $p \geq 0$.
 A function $f:\R^n \to \R$ is called \emph{homogeneous of degree $p$} if $f(\lambda x) = \lambda^p f(x)$ for any $\lambda >0$ and $x \in \R^n$.
 Let $\mathcal{C}(\R^n)$ be the set of continuous function on $\R^n$ and $\mathcal{C}_p(\R^n)$ be the subset of $\mathcal{C}(\R^n)$ such that any $f \in \mathcal{C}_p(\R^n)$ is homogeneous of degree $p$.